Moving to Olon, Ecuador

 If you are thinking about moving to Olon, cost of living in probably a key consideration.
 Expats commented about the cost of housing:

 "The average cost of housing in Olon can vary greatly depending on the type and location of the property.
 For a one-bedroom apartment in the city center, the monthly rent can be quite affordable.
 If you're looking to buy, a typical home in Olon might be moderately priced, but luxury beachfront properties can be significantly more expensive.
-However, overall, the cost of housing in Olon is generally considered to be lower than in many other parts of the world," said one expat who made the move to Olon.
+However, overall, the cost of housing in Olon is generally considered to be lower than in many other parts of the world," commented one expat who made the move to Olon.

 Should I buy or rent a home in Olon?